 When the new brand name "Soemtron", composed from the words "SOEM"merda and Elek"TRON"ik, appeared, the long running legal dispute with the Düsseldorf Rheinmetall Group to the trademark "Rheinmetall" was resolved, along with use of the company logo and patent rights.
 Previously to this, machines were sold under the trade name Supermetall.
 In 1966 V.E.B.
 Büromaschinenwerk Sömmerda then released the first of three electronic calculators.
-These models, with germanium transistors and Ferritkernspeichern, were produced in several versions - the ETR 220, the ETR 222 (which entered production in 1968), and the ETR 224.
-From 1968 onwards electronic invoicing and accounting systems were introduced including the EAA 382 and EAA 385 systems, and in 1971 the production of printers began.
-Production of mechanical calculators ceased at the factory in 1967 with the firm moving over to full production of electronic calculators, mainframe and personal computers like the 8-bit computer model 1715 and latterly the Soemtron 286 and 486 PC's right up until they finally ceased all production in December 1991 having failed for many years to keep up with the western world's dramatic advancements in electronics and computing.
+These models, with germanium transistors and Ferritkernspeichern, were produced in several versions - the ETR 220, the ETR 222 (which entered production in 1968), and the ETR 224 (also in 1968).
+From 1968 onwards electronic invoicing and accounting systems were introduced including the EAA 382 and EAA 385 systems, and in 1971 they began production of printers.
+All production of mechanical calculators ceased at the factory in 1967 with the firm moving over to full production of electronic calculators, mainframe and personal computers like the 8-bit computer model 1715 and latterly the Soemtron 286 and 486 PC's right up until they finally ceased all production in December 1991 having failed for many years to keep up with the western world's dramatic advancements in electronics and computing.

-The Soemtron series of calculators were imported into the U.K. from the D.D.R. by a company called "Office and Electronic Machines", who were based in London, but with the advent of small calculators using logic chips or basic processors during the eleven year production run of the Soemtrons, their sales market and use was mainly restricted to Eastern Bloc countries.
+The Soemtron series of calculators were imported into the U.K. from the D.D.R. by "Office and Electronic Machines Ltd. (OEM Ltd.)", but with the advent of small calculators using logic chips or basic processors during the eleven year production run of the Soemtrons, their sales market and use was restricted mainly to Eastern Bloc countries.

 In 1959 and 1960 Walter Kasper of VEB Elektronische Rechenmaschinen Wissenschaftlicher Industriebetrieb Karl-Marx-Stadt, as the inventor, applied for patents in Germany, France, England and Holland for a "Calculating Device" for the serial addition or subtraction of two binary numbers with BCD correction.
 The patents are - (with date filed / date granted) -